dlanx6/snake-game/README.md

 # Snake game with JavaScript

-A simple snake game using Canvas API.
+A simple snake game with AI using Canvas API.

 ## Purpose of this project: